yatinappsmith/actions-cache/README.md

 # cache

-These actions allow caching dependencies and build outputs to eliminate duplicate work and improve workflow execution time. **The main advantage of this fork is sharing data across multiple jobs.** You do not need to use artifacts and can skip various steps, saving a lot of runtime.
+These actions allow caching dependencies and build outputs to eliminate duplicate work and improve workflow execution time. **The main advantage of this fork over the base is sharing data across multiple jobs.** You do not need to use artifacts and can skip various steps, saving as much runtime as possible.

 The following actions are available:

 - `martijnhols/actions-cache@main`
-- `martijnhols/actions-cache/read@main`
+- `martijnhols/actions-cache/restore@main`
 - `martijnhols/actions-cache/save@main`
 - `martijnhols/actions-cache/check@main`